 Location and Hours

-$2 per vehicle.
+$2 per vehicle (If attendant is not available, machines will take credit cards only).
 Up to 8 people per vehicle.
 Rentals are extra.

 Canoe launch entrance information

 The canoe launch entrance is located at 9625 Canoe Launch Loop Lithia, FL 33547.
 The launch entrance opens daily at 7 AM to allow joggers and walkers early access to the park.

 Primitive campsites can be reserved by calling the park office at (813) 757-3801.
 These remote sites have a picnic table, hammock stands, and fire pits.
 There is no water or electricity.
 An approximately 1 to 1.5 mile hike is required to reach the sites.
 Restroom facilities (no showers) are located approximately one-half mile from the sites.

 Youth group camping

 We also offer camping for non-profit, 501(c) youth groups, which can accommodate groups as small as 12 to as large as 50.
 These sites have potable water, picnic tables and fire pits, but no electricity.
 The cost is $2 per night, per person and reservations are required.
 To reserve youth group camping sites, you must provide proof you are with an organized youth group.

 - Swimming is not permitted anywhere in the park

 - There is no electric at the shelters, and generators are not allowed